nicofari/aws-de/README.md

 - silver_to_gold

-In this state data are read from silver bucket and joined into one (after applying a median to price values)
+In this state data are read from silver bucket and joined into one (after applying a median to price values) dataframe which is stored into the ```gold``` bucket.

 - load